General Motors. Pixabay Image

 Credits and References

-1. All sales and market share figures presented in this article were obtained and referenced from General Motors’ earning releases, shareholders letter, presentation, SEC filings, annual reports, etc., which are available in GM Sec Filings.
+1. All sales and market share figures presented in this article were obtained and referenced from General Motors’ earning releases, shareholders letter, presentation, SEC filings, quarterly and annual reports, etc., which are available in GM Sec Filings.

 2. Featured images in this article are used under Creative Commons license and sourced from the following websites: GM Europe.